ujr/LinqPad.FileGdb/doc/FileGDB_SQL.md

 # SQL in the File GDB

-The File Geodatabase supports a subset of SQL.
+Esri software supports a subset of SQL against a File Geodatabase.
 This is ducumented by Esri in

 - the page *File geodatabases SQL reference* in the ArcGS Pro documentation at